 Admitting authorities for Victoria and Western Australia:

-In Victoria, you may be referred to Leo Cussen Centre for Law to undertake Supervised Legal Training (face to face) or PLT Single Topics (online) under the authority of the Victorian Legal Admissions Board.
+In Victoria, you may be referred to Leo Cussen Centre for Law to undertake certain topics of Supervised Legal Training (face to face) or PLT Single Topics (online) under the authority of the Victorian Legal Admissions Board.
 In some cases you may be required to complete a full, 24-week Practical Legal Training course.
 This PLT program is also offered at Leo Cussen Centre for Law.
 Before you apply for a determination from the Victorian Legal Admissions Board, you may wish to check the Uniform Principles for Assessing Qualifications of Overseas Applicants to the Australian Legal Profession.